decentraland/unity-renderer/docs/ecs7-component-creation.md

 1. Create the proto definition
 2. Generate the new proto c# code in the project
 3. Code the new component
-4. Ensure that the component follows the convenion
+4. Ensure that the component follows the convention

 ## Create the proto definition